Tana Atchley Culbertson - Director Of Network Coordination

 Queta finds deep meaning in the Loren Eiseley quote, “If there is magic on this planet, it is contained in water.”

-life along the travel corridors and pathways of the Columbia and Willamette Rivers, following traditional migratory routes of his ancestors.
-Gabe has dedicated his life’s work to protecting Indigenous First Foods, encouraging healthy ecosystems and empowering people to act as stewards of the land and water.
-In the Portland metropolitan area, Gabe has roots and relationships with Black, Indigenous, Immigrant and Refugee communities that date back to the 1980s.
+migratory routes of his ancestors.
+Gabe has dedicated his life’s work to protecting indigenous first foods, encouraging healthy ecosystems and empowering people to act as stewards of the land and water.
+In the Portland metropolitan area, Gabe has roots and relationships with black, indigenous, immigrant and refugee communities that date back to the 1980s.
 Through these relationships Gabe has built and advocated for change and continued support to meet community needs that have shifted and grown in his 20 years of work.